JasterV/chat_rooms.rs/README.md

 > A web app that allows you to create or join rooms to chat with your friends anonymously:)

+Rooms close their connection after 10 minutes.
+There can't be more than 10 rooms at a time (Just for memory safety reasons).
+This can be configured on the RoomsMap implementation.
+Have fun! :)

 ## Global dependencies

 + [node](https://nodejs.dev/)